OpenMoonRay/openmoonray-docs/docs/moonray/maps/UsdUVTexture.md

         default: [ 1, 1, 1 ]

-        <p class=jekyll-theme-minimal scene-class-attr-comment">Scale to be applied to all components of the texture.  output = textureValue * scale + bias</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">Scale to be applied to all components of the texture.  output = textureValue * scale + bias</p>

     <h3>sourceColorSpace</h3>